openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 * System services are more important than workloads.
 Because workload health depends on the health of system services.
-* Try to stay aligned to upstream Kubernetes swap behaviours
+* Try to stay aligned to upstream Kubernetes swap behaviours in order to ease the transition to Kubernetes SWAP once available

 ###### Provisioning swap